Longtime staff members to retire

-GARRETT — Approving the retirement of three longtime staff members was bittersweet at Tuesday’s meeting of the Garrett-Keyser-Butler school board.
+GARRETT — Approving the retirement of three longtime Garrett-Keyser-Butler staff members was bittersweet.

-High school art instructor Mark Ober, with 43 years of service, and clinic assistants Mary Schendel and JoEllen Knott, both with 22 years of service, will be retiring at the conclusion of the 2020-2021 school year.
+At its March 22 meeting, the school board accepted the retirements of Mark Ober, Mary Schendel and JoEllen Knott, effective at the end of the 2020-2021 school year.

+Ober, high art instructor, will retire with 43 years with the district.
+Knott and Schendel will each retire with 22 years of service.

-“I will make that motion with reservation, because that’s a hard one to fill all those positions,” board member Jerry Weller said prior to the vote of approval.
+“I will make that motion with reservation, because that’s a hard one to fill all those positions,” board member Jerry Weller said prior to the vote.
 “There’s a lot of talent.”

-The board also approved the hiring of Amy Ruse as a Garrett-Keyser-Butler Head Start teacher and the resignations of Bryan Leverenz as high school head boys basketball coach and Erin Reynolds as middle school cheer coach.
+In other business, the board approved the hiring of Amy Ruse as a Garrett-Keyser-Butler Head Start teacher and accepted the resignations of Bryan Leverenz as high school head boys basketball coach and Erin Reynolds as middle school cheer coach.
+A separate story about Leverenz is on page 6.

 These middle school coaches were hired: Todd Kidder as golf coach; Jeff Hurd as volunteer golf coach; Chad Kennedy, Wendy Kennedy, and Ryan Gater as track coaches; Phil Haynes as assistant track coach; and Christa Sullinger as cheer coach.